evmos/evmos/docs/developers/overview.md

 # Developers

+An overview of the available documentation for developers. {synopsis}

+## List of Resources

-Please find the following resources for in-depth information.
+Please find the following resources for in-depth information:

 - **[Quick Connect](./connect.md)**: List of publicly available endpoints.
 - **[Evmos Clients](./clients.md)**: Description of available clients.